Police release details as they search for man who made threats to workplace

 Various residents have been checked in Scottsbluff and Gering and the man has not been spotted.
 Scottsbluff Police Captain Brian Wasson has confirmed that the man lives in Scottsbluff and has not been observed at or near his residence.

 According to scanner traffic, the man had allegedly also threatened to harm people at his workplace.
-Officers received information that Arnold made threats to one Gering business and that business has taken the appropriate steps to protect their employees.
+Officers received information that Arnold made threats to one Gering business and that business has taken the appropriate steps to protect their employees, Rogers said.

 Arnold has been indicated to possibly be in possession of a .45 caliber handgun and a revolver.

 Wasson has clarified that information that Arnold had been described as wearing an orange Carhart beanie and jeans is no longer valid.
-A man who had been believed to be Arnold at a local bank was not him.
+The description had been derived from that of a man believed to be Arnold who visited a local bank, however, Scottsbluff police have since verified that the man was not Arnold.

-Scottsbluff Public Schools and Gering Public Schools also announced that they are on lockout and will remain on lockout until the situation is resolved.
+Scottsbluff Public Schools, Gering Public Schools and WNCC went into lockout procedures shortly after the incident was reported.
+Scottsbluff schools announced the district had lifted the lockout at 1 p.m. and Gering Public Schools and WNCC soon followed.

 There is no information at this time that indicates any other individuals or businesses have been specifically identified or targeted by Arnold, Rogers said.
 However, according to scanner traffic, another business, located on Airport Road that is associated with the Gering business, had been advised to consider going on lockout.

-Other businesses in the area may have also determined to go into lockout out of precaution.
+Other businesses in the area may have also determined to go into lockout, or not along visitors, out of precaution.

-Lockout means that no one will be allowed to enter the business or school.
-Classes at the schools will go on as usual.

 (0) comments